girardinsamuel/pingcrm-masonite/README.md

 Disclaimer :

 - the demo is based on the [official Inertia.js demo](https://github.com/inertiajs/pingcrm.git) (for the Vue part)
-- there are still bugs because it's a WIP
+- the demo is still a Work in Progress 🚧

-This demo is using [masonite-js-routes](https://github.com/girardinsamuel/masonite-js-routes) to publish routes client-side and `ziggy-js` which provides a very handy `route()` helper in Javascript !
+This demo is using [masonite-js-routes](https://github.com/girardinsamuel/masonite-js-routes) to publish routes client-side and `ziggy-js` which provides a very handy `route()` helper in Javascript.

 ## Installation